BrooksPoltl/WordWise/feature_docs/WELCOME_SECTION_IMPROVEMENTS.md

 # Feature Plan: Dashboard Feature Showcase

 ## 1. Overview
-This document outlines the plan to enhance the WiseWord dashboard by replacing the outdated welcome message with compelling feature showcase cards that better represent the full capabilities of our AI-powered writing assistant.
+This document outlines the plan to enhance the AlignWrite dashboard by replacing the outdated welcome message with compelling feature showcase cards that better represent the full capabilities of our AI-powered writing assistant.

 ## 2. Problem Statement
 - The tagline "Ready to improve your writing with lightning-fast browser spell checking?" is too narrow and outdated